Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Theory

 \subsection{Development of a Hermitian Hamiltonian Expansion}

-The encouraging numerical results that were previously published were obtained using an \textit{ad hoc} approximation, to assess the viability of the XR concept without implementing eqs.~\ref{eq:h12}--\ref{eq:v1122}, \textit{etc}.
-The fact that this ``approximation'' gave better results than the eventually implemented parent theory motivates putting it on its own theoretical footing here as part of a systematically improvable and computationally feasible scheme.
+The encouraging numerical results previously published were obtained using an \textit{ad hoc} approximation, in order to assess the viability of the XR concept.
+This was easier to implement than eqs.~\ref{eq:h12}--\ref{eq:v1122}, \textit{etc}., but it would not be affordable for larger monomers.
+The fact that this ``approximation'' gave better results than the eventually implemented parent theory can be traced to the fact that it is explicitly Hermitian.
+This motivates putting it on its own theoretical footing here as part of a systematically improvable and computationally feasible scheme.

 At the crux of the matter is the statement found already in the first article that ``the projected inverse of a matrix is not the same as the inverse of a projected matrix,'' which references the relationship between biorthogonal complements and the inverse of the overlap matrix of an original nonorthogonal set.\cite{Dutoi.2019} This statement highlights two well-defined choices of biorthogonal complements to the states $\{|\Psi_{\tilde{I}}\rangle\} \subset \{|\Psi_I\rangle\}$.
-The tilde designates the \textit{model states} that span the \textit{model space}, after the aforementioned truncation that confines the allowed state indices $\tilde{i}_m$ of each fragment $m$ to a restricted set.
+The tilde designates the \textit{model states} that span the \textit{model space}, per the aforementioned truncation that confines the allowed state indices $\tilde{i}_m$ of each fragment $m$ to a restricted set.

 One choice of biorthogonal complements is $\{|\Psi^{\tilde{I}}\rangle\}$, which results from simply applying the same index restriction to the original full set of complements.
 This is the ``projection of an inverse,'' making use of only a portion (projection) of the analytically known\cite{Dutoi.2019} complements to the complete set of states (inversion).
 However $\{|\Psi_{\tilde{I}}\rangle\}$ and $\{|\Psi^{\tilde{I}}\rangle\}$ do not span the same space, which is the origin of the non-Hermiticity of the truncated Hamiltonian discussed above, leading to the poor results of the original theory that will be discussed below.